Frank H. Netter MD School of Medicine at Quinnipiac University

 The Frank H. Netter M.D.
 School of Medicine at Quinnipiac University, also known colloquially as Quinnipiac Medical School, or simply "Netter," is a medical school located in North Haven, Connecticut.
-Established in 2010 (and welcoming its first class in 2013).
+The medical school was established in 2010 with its first class starting in 2013.

 Establishment

 The Frank H. Netter M.D.
 School of Medicine was established in 2010 with a $100 million investment from the family of Frank H. Netter, the renowned surgeon and medical illustrator.
 It received preliminary accreditation from the Association of American Medical Colleges (AAMC), preliminary accreditation from the Liaison Committee on Medical Education (LCME), and full accreditation from the Connecticut State Board of Education in 2012.
 It welcomed its first class in 2013.
 The school of medicine received full accreditation from the LCME in February 2017.